xot/ElectraOne/DOCUMENTATION.md

 When the selected device changes (see [device appointment below](), ```EffectController``` does the following.

 1. A patch for the newly selected device is uploaded to the Electra One to slot ```EFFECT_PRESET_SLOT``` (default the second slot of the sixth bank).
-   - If a user-defined curated preset exists, that one is used: either using the preloaded version already stored on the E1, or the one stored in ```Devices.py```.
+   - If a user-defined [curated preset](https://github.com/xot/ElectraOne/blob/main/DOCUMENTATION.md#curated-presets) exists, that one is used: either using the preloaded version already stored on the E1, or the one stored in ```Devices.py```.
+In the latter case it is uploaded to the E1.
    - If not, the parameters for the newly selected device are retrieved from Live (using ```device.parameters```) and automatically converted to a Electra One patch (see ```ElectraOneDumper.py```) in the order specified by the configuration constant ```ORDER```.

 2. All the parameters in the newly selected device are mapped to MIDI CC (using ```Live.MidiMap.map_midi_cc```).
 For a user-defined preset, an accompanying CC map must be defined to provide the necessary information.
 For presets constructed on the fly, ```ElectraOneDumper.py``` creates it.